28 May 2014

 “I’m always striving to improve my work and animation has taken it to the next level as it allows me to communicate my stories in a different way.
 I have my sketch book with me all of the time as I never know what I may come across next.” she said.

-Visitors to the University will be able to see a preview of Inga’s work in Hanover Building as part of the Fine Art exhibition in the Creative Focus Degree Show from 16-20 June.
+Visitors to the University were be able to see a preview of Inga’s work in Hanover Building as part of the Fine Art exhibition in the Creative Focus Degree Show from 16 - 20 June 2014.